-In accordance with the Internal Audit Charter; Audit and Assurance staff are granted the authority to have unrestricted access to all Partnership assets, correspondence, documents, records and systems (computerised and otherwise); books, records and premises and employees in the course of the investigation of suspected fraud.
-Where appropriate the Defalcation procedures will be invoked (Appendix 5).

-- 5.6 A report will be made by the Assistant Chief Executive to Police Scotland in all circumstances of financial irregularity where it appears that a crime or an offence may have been committed. - 5.7 It is our intention to recover any funds or property which have been misappropriated from us by either individuals or organisations.
+- 5.5 In accordance with the Internal Audit Charter; Audit and Assurance staff are granted the authority to have unrestricted access to all Partnership assets, correspondence, documents, records and systems (computerised and otherwise); books, records and premises and employees in the course of the investigation of suspected fraud.
+Where appropriate the Defalcation procedures will be invoked (Appendix 5). - 5.6 A report will be made by the DFCS in collaboration with the AAM to Police Scotland in all circumstances of financial irregularity where it appears that a crime or an offence may have been committed. - 5.7 It is our intention to recover any funds or property which have been misappropriated from us by either individuals or organisations.